-If you are stuck in a situation where you are in need of financial assistance due to disability, you must enlist the help of a skilled Kentucky personal injury attorney.
-At the Kirk Law Firm, PLLC, we are well-versed on the complexities and nuances of the laws that surround SSD.
+If you are stuck in a situation where you are in need of financial assistance due to a disability, you must enlist the help of a skilled Kentucky SSD attorney.
+At the Kirk Law Firm, PLLC, we are well-versed in the complexities and nuances of the laws that surround social security disability benefits.
 We work hard so that you can receive the money you need to continue to live comfortably and in good health.

 Disability: Strictly Defined by the Government

 If an injury or illness has prevented you from returning to your job, you could qualify for financial compensation from the government.
 This monthly financial aid is known as Social Security Disability (SSD).
 Unfortunately, receiving the financial assistance you need is not as easy as one would wish.

 In the eyes of the United States Social Security Administration (SSA), you may only receive SSD benefits if you meet certain requirements.
 Because Social Security only pays for total disability, the definition of total disability under Social Security is more specific than other programs.

 - You are unable to do work that you were capable of doing before

 - You cannot adjust to other work due to your medical condition(s)

 - Your disability has lasted or is expected to last for at least one year

 - Your disability will or is likely to result in death